For most of the last eight years, I’ve been a bike messenger in New York City.

 And now I’m back in the city and squeezing myself between cabs again.

-But this time, with a helmet, a slightly surer sense of direction and an itch to tell stories beyond this one.
+But this time, with a helmet.
+And a slightly surer sense of direction.

 EDUCATION